johnwidloski/RingAttractorBuild/README.md

 ## Default parameters

 The default configuration implements a ring attractor in the **absence of recurrent E-E and I-I connectivity** (amp_EE = amp_II = 0).
-A stable bump is sustained purely through the E→I→E feedback loop: broad excitatory drive onto inhibitory neurons (w_IE) combined with narrow inhibitory feedback onto excitatory neurons (w_EI, inverted profile).
+A stable bump is sustained purely through the E→I→E feedback loop: a like-to-like excitatory drive onto inhibitory neurons (w_IE) combined with local disinhibitory feedback back onto excitatory neurons (w_EI).
 This produces a Mexican-hat effective connectivity in the excitatory population, supporting a localized, translation-invariant activity bump.

 ---